kamicane/moofx/README.md

 moofx.color('hsla(0, 0, 0, 0)'); //rgba(0, 0, 0, 0)
 ```

-## installation

-Include the pre-built moofx.js (or moofx-min.js) in the webpage of choice.
-Use it.
-Love it.
-Done.

 ## adapters

-moofx was built to be used in conjuction with your favorite javascript framework.
+moofx can be used in conjuction with your favorite javascript framework.
 Some basic examples:

 MooTools integration: